 How long is the validity period for an exam if I have not been registered?

 In some instances, even though an exam is shown in a CRD record as having expired, a state has discretion to waive the requirement to re-take the exam.
-This is most frequently done when someone has remained working in the financial services industry, just not in a position requiring state registration (such as working on an exchange floor).
 The regulator in the jurisdiction in which licensing will be sought can provide information on waiver policies.
 Contact information for all state regulators is available on this site.

 Where can I get more help with studying for the exams?

-You can find a list of vendors on this site.
+You can find a list of study material vendors on this site.
 Note that NASAA does not endorse any vendors.

 My scores on the Series 65 (or Series 66) average a passing grade, but the testing center said I failed; is that correct?